SebastianAmyotte/Destress-and-notate/README.md

 A .net Maui C# application that utilizes Firebase for account credential hashing and salting, as well as data storage

+This application was developed for educational purposes, based on learning .net maui, C#, the Agile software engineering process, and 3-tier software architecture.

 Features a journal and a daily rating system to track changes in lifestyle, a personal checklist to keep track of todo items, and a white noise machine for relief during stressful periods of time.

 Account features allow you to backup and restore data when moving to a new device or reinstalling the application.

 Requires a firebase account and key, you can get one here: https://firebase.google.com/

 # Application preview